tugceerdogan/tugceerdogan/README.md

 :iphone:        I am an Android Developer.

-:mortar_board: I just graduated from the Electrical and Electronics Engineering department.

 :computer:    I worked at _Turkcell Technology_ as an Android Developer Intern for 6 months and at _Yemeksepeti_ as a Junior Android Developer for 1 year now I am working at _Trendyol_

 :balloon: I am currently learning to develop mobile applications professionally and working in a corporate company.